 Now, I realize that I drew Begin larger than life.
 Omitting those failures and weaknesses to which he, no less than others, was prone.
 Our tradition enjoins us to do so, to omit a critical evaluation on an occasion such as this.
-Still, it would be a distortion of the man and a violation of that code of rigid honesty by which he lived were I to portray him as flawless, as a Tsaddik or even a malach.
-He was no angel, no saint - - just a <a href="mailto:m
+Still, it would be a distortion of the man and a violation of that code of rigid honesty by which he lived were I to portray him as flawless, as a Tsaddik or even a <a href="mailto:mail